samsquire/ideas5/README.md

 A loghash is a configuration that leads to the output of particular kinds of logs.

+Can be stored in a text file and changed with command line tools.

 # 104. Isomorphic state machines

-This state machine can be executed on the server, on different threads, on different servers as microservices, as different routes, as protocols, on the web browser and in Javascript workers, in WASM and the communication is handled for you, automatically.
+This state machine formulation can be executed on the server, on different threads, on different servers as microservices, as different routes, as protocols, on the web browser and in Javascript workers, in WASM and the communication is handled for you, automatically.

 ```
 ```